 EVELYN CHAPMAN ART AWARD

-We are excited to announce a new $50,000 scholarship to be presented to an Australian painter, male or female under 45.
+The Evelyn Chapman Art Award is a new $50,000 scholarship to be presented to an Australian painter, male or female under 45.
 The Award is given to support a young Australian painter by furthering their art education both in knowledge and artistic practice internationally or in Australia.